Washington DOL Exam Prep

 Quick terminology note: Washington calls salespeople “Brokers” and brokers “Managing Brokers” — opposite of how most states use those words.
 The 90-hour path described here is for the entry-level Broker license, equivalent to a Salesperson license in other states.

-The exam is 130 multiple-choice questions split into two sections — 100 national questions and 30 Washington-specific questions — with 3.5 hours total.
-You need 70% on each section independently.
-Statewide first-attempt pass rates hover around 60%; Click2CE students pass at 92% because the question bank is built around the actual DOL Broker blueprint and Washington RCW 18.85 citations.
+The exam is 130 multiple-choice questions split into two sections — 100 national questions and 30 Washington-specific questions — with 4 hours total.
+You need a scaled score of 70 on each section independently.
+Statewide first-attempt pass rates hover around 60%; Click2CE students pass at an 92% student-reported first-attempt pass rate* because the question bank is built around the actual DOL Broker blueprint and Washington RCW 18.85 citations.

 The 2 DOL-required pre-license courses